panchalrutvik/soapui_demo/README.md

 # Soap UI Data driven

-### For learning purpose I have used the api of "http://petstore.swagger.io"
+### This project is created only for learning purpose and I have used the api of "http://petstore.swagger.io"

 ### Download and add the jxl.jar in your soap ui > bin folder

 ### Download the PET-soapui-project.xml and DataDriven.xls file

+### Edit the excel file as per your need
+  1. Do not spicufy any value in the cell which are blank
-### Edit the excel file as per your need according to the example payload given in api of "http://petstore.swagger.io"
+  2. Add the data as per the pet pay example given in api of "http://petstore.swagger.io"

 ### How to run this project
   1. Open Soap UI and Click on File > Import Project and select downloaded PET-soapui-project.xml file